mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * click pencil icon to left of one to change the shortcut
 * right-click to copy which allows having more than one shortcut for the same command
+* right-click a keyboard shortcut and select "Show Same Keybindings" to see if a conflict has been created

 ## Left Nav